 It's also worth considering the presence or otherwise of a garden.
 On balance, these are problematic unless landlords are willing to engage a gardener, as tenants increasingly don't have the time or even the inclination to get stuck in to grass cutting and weeding.
 Current lifestyles seem to favour communal green space outside the front door which someone else looks after.
 We're also noticing an increasing wish for secure (preferably not communal) cycle storage - a feature which, along with pram storage, is notably lacking in many new developments.

 Lastly, a word about condition and presentation: All of the above assumes properties to be attractive, safe and fully fit for purpose.
 The days are gone when financially strained tenants were grateful just to have a roof over their head thanks to a landlord's benevolence.
-2017 tenants in Inverness are discerning, often professional and reasonably affluent, and want a place they feel happy to call home, can take pride in and invite visitors to.
+Inverness tenants in 2020 are discerning, often professional and reasonably affluent, and want a place they feel happy to call home, can take pride in and invite visitors to.
 Many Simply Let tenants are young professionals who don't want to buy, but do want good quality well maintained accommodation.
 Landlords who recognise that and gear up to it will minimise void periods (the most expensive times) and find that their tenants stay longer.